-The job of the Field Performance judge is to evaluate the Performance accuracy, tone quality and intonation and the realized musical demand placed on the performers.
-This judge must move around on the field through the ensemble to sample all individuals in all segments of the instrument ensemble throughout the Performance.
-This judge must not stay on the sideline.
-While the ensemble execution judge must strive to adjudicate the majority of the ensemble the majority of the time, the Individual Performance judge is not concerned with ensemble factors except as may be obviated through his chance positioning.
-The effectiveness of the production is not to be considered.
+The Field Performance judge is to evaluate the performers' accuracy, tone quality and intonation.
+Consideration is also given to the musical demands placed on the performers.
+The judge must sample all individuals in all segments of the instrumental ensemble throughout the performance.
+The Individual Performance judge is not concerned with ensemble factors except through chance positioning.
+The effectiveness of the production is not a consideration in this caption.

-Care must be taken not to intimidate performing members through gestures or unnecessary physical proximity.
+Care must be taken not to impede performing members through gestures or unnecessary physical proximity.

 The percussion section is a responsibility of all judges in this caption and requires specific attention.
-It will be necessary to sample the section throughout the program with specific attention during any drum section solos.
+It will be necessary to sample the percussion section throughout the program with specific attention during any percussion features.
+Both the battery and front ensemble performers should be sampled and assessed.

-We must understand from the outset that what we are doing is sampling of individuals within the ensemble.
-It is possible that we may inadvertently position ourselves in the problem areas of the ensemble consistently through a performance or in all the right spots where we would not be aware of problems.
-We must be alert enough to search through the ensemble to be sure that our impression is truly representative of the group's ability as presented in that performance.
-Imperative is the necessity to avoid following or zeroing in on a few problem individuals if they are truly not representational.
+Judges must understand from the outset that they are sampling individuals within the ensemble.
+It is possible that a judge may inadvertently position themselves in a problem area of the ensemble consistently through a performance.
+Conversely a judge might position themselves in a location where they would not be aware of performance issues.
+Judges must be alert enough to search through the ensemble to be sure that their impression is truly representative of the group's ability as presented in that performance over time.
+It is imperative to avoid following or zeroing in on a few problem individuals if they are not representational of the training and achievement of the entire musical ensemble.

-We as adjudicators must give attention to each of the three choirs, (woodwind, percussion, and brass) in approximate relative proportions as represented by their relative numbers of performers.
+Adjudicators must give full attention to each of the three choirs, (woodwind, brass, and percussion) in approximate relative proportions as represented by the comparative numbers of performers.
 A balanced evaluation will necessitate seeking out woodwind, brass, and percussion contribution when they are not physically and musically prominent.
-It is very possible that a band may have an excellent woodwind section, average brass section, and poor percussion section.
+It is possible that a band may have an excellent woodwind section, average brass section, and poor percussion section.
 The score should reflect an average of the relative proficiency of each choir.

-Understand that it is possible for a band that may carry a general impression of being very good to have a choir that is really quite average or below and should be scored appropriately.
+Judges should understand that it is possible for a band to provide a general impression of being very good to have a choir that is really quite average, or below, and should be scored appropriately.